caoccao/swc4j/docs/tutorials/tutorial_03_tokens.md

 output.getTokens().forEach(System.out::println);
 ```

 * The tokens in the output is printed as follows.
-As you can see, the Jsx code is transpiled into JavaScript code with the source map inlined.

 ```js
 /*********************************************